 - Baptismal Certificate

-Here are the full list of documents you can bring: Baptismal Certificate, Voter’s Affidavit, Employment Record, GSIS/SSS Record, Medical Record, School Record, Business Record, Driver’s License, Insurance, Land Titles, Certificate of Land Lransfer, Bank Passbook, NBI/Police Clearance, Civil Registry Records of Ascendants…
+Here are the full list of documents you can bring: Baptismal Certificate, Voter’s Affidavit, Employment Record, GSIS/SSS Record, Medical Record, School Record, Business Record, Driver’s License, Insurance, Land Titles, Certificate of Land Transfer, Bank Passbook, NBI/Police Clearance, Civil Registry Records of Ascendants…

 I photocopied them by 2s and paid the clerical errors for 1k.
 Good greatness, look at the photo.
-Is it really hard to know someone with a name of Louie?
+Is it really hard to know someone with a name Louie?
 Kindly verify thoroughly the documents, because they are using a templated sheet.
 Meaning the last request may still be in the document.

 After the process, I was asked to return to the office.
-They will hand you a document which you should LBC to the Head Office of PSA which is in the Quezon City.
-The address will be entered in the document.
-On your first encounter, try adding 500 php if possible so that they will be the ones to ship the documents to you and the head office.
+They will hand you a document in which you should LBC to the Head Office of PSA which is in the Quezon City.
+The address will be entered into the document.
+On your first encounter, try adding 500 PHP if possible so that they will be the ones to ship the documents to you and the head office.
 (As for me, I had them shipped it because I found some errors when I got home from the first encounter)

 Going to the Head Office Quezon City

 I got a tracking number from LBC.
 But processed it after a month(too busy), I went to the head office only to find out that they already processed and shipped it back to my birth city’s municipality.
-I was instructed so I can follow up my application, but they are already efficient!
+I was instructed so I can follow up on my application, but they are already efficient!